 As Fugro‘s GNSS augmentation services undergo continuous improvement, accuracies at sub-centimetric level are becoming routine*With a subscription to one of Fugro's PPP or Network DGNSS services for our global PPPPrecise Point Positioning (orbit and clock corrections) services, and achievable at ever greater distances from our reference stations, with our Network Differential GNSS services.

 To maintain consistency, all the stations in our reference station network are coordinated with respect to the International Terrestrial Reference Frame (ITRF).
-The datum for Fugro‘s reference station network will be updated to ITRF2020, in early 2023.
+The datum for Fugro‘s reference station network was updated to ITRF2020, at 1300 UTC on 27 June 2023.

 ETRS89, ITRF and WGS84

 ETRS89The European Terrestrial Reference System of 1989 is based on ITRF89, epoch 1989.0 and monitored by a network of about 250 GNSS tracking stations known as the EUREF Permanent Network (EPN).